Paley-Wiener theorems for a p-adic spherical variety: Cuspidal part of the Schwartz space

-\begin{proof} First of all, by \eqref{Schwartzinduced} and the analogous isomorphism for the bundle $\mathcal L_\Theta$, the theorem is reduced to the case $X_\Theta=X$.
+\begin{proof} First of all, by \eqref{Schwartzinduced} and the analogous isomorphism for the bundle $\mathcal L_\Theta$, the theorem is reduced to the case $X_\Theta=X$, assumed factorizable.

-Since our space is assumed to be factorizable, by \eqref{Sfactorizable} the problem is reduced to the case $\mathcal Z(X)=1$, in which case cuspidal morphisms: $\pi\to C^\infty(X)$ have image in $C_c^\infty(X)$.
-Given that for every such $\pi$ the space $\mathcal S(X)_{\pi,\cusp}^J$ is finite-dimensional, it is immediate to see that orthogonal projection will preserve compact support.
+Since our space is assumed to be factorizable, by \eqref{Sfactorizable} the problem is reduced to the case $\mathcal Z(X)=1$, in which case cuspidal morphisms: $\pi\to C^\infty(X)$ have image in $\mathcal S(X)$.
+The component $L^2(X)_{Y,\cusp}$, when $\mathcal Z(X)=1$, is spanned by the images of all those morphisms for a given $\pi$, and therefore orthogonal projection to (the finite-dimensional space) $L^2(X)_{Y,\cusp}^J$, for any fixed open compact subgroup $J$, preserves compact support.
+The direct sum decomposition follows.

 By the fact that $\mathcal L$ is a direct summand of $\mathscr L$ (both trivializable vector bundles), and by Proposition \ref{discreteSchwartz}, the image of the map $\mathcal S(X)$ into sections of $\mathcal L$ over $\hat X^\cusp$ is equal to $\CC[\hat X^\cusp, \mathcal L]$; and the kernel is the space $\mathcal S(X)_\noncusp = \mathcal S(X) \cap L^2(X)_\cusp^\perp$.
 This proves the last claim. \end{proof}